-In edition no. 83 of Internet Security Week , a new Trojan horse, half of the companies have vulnerable databases, a podcast about information security and much more.
+In edition #83 of Internet Security Week , a new Trojan horse is revealed: half of companies have vulnerable databases; a podcast on information security; and much more.

 News

-A new family of Latin American malware targets banking institutions in Brazil, Mexico and Spain.
-Numando is capable of remotely controlling the user's computer, allowing an attacker to carry out operations, in addition to displaying false fields on the screen, so that the victim is compelled to hand over credentials and other personal data that allow fraud.
+A new family of Latin American malware is targeting banking institutions in Brazil, Mexico, and Spain.
+Numando is capable of remotely controlling a user's computer, allowing an attacker to perform operations, as well as displaying fake fields on the screen, so that the victim is compelled to hand over credentials and other personal data that enable fraud.

 By Felipe Demartini on Canaltech

-More than 30 city halls have been invaded by cybercriminals since the end of last year
+More than 30 city halls have been hacked by cybercriminals since the end of last year

-The systems of more than 30 Brazilian municipalities have been compromised by cybercriminals since the end of 2020, Trend Micro revealed this Tuesday (21).
-The data released by the company reveals that ransomware is one of the threats that stood out most during this period.
+The systems of more than 30 Brazilian municipalities have been compromised by cybercriminals since the end of 2020, Trend Micro revealed on Tuesday (21).
+The data released by the company reveals that ransomware is one of the threats that stood out the most during this period.

 By Guilherme Petry in The Hack

-Microsoft announced yesterday that it had discovered a phishing-as-a-service operation called BulletProofLink, which specializes in selling phishing kits, email templates, hosting and automated triggering services at a relatively low cost.
-The operation uses a very high volume of unique and newly created subdomains — more than 300 thousand.
+Microsoft announced yesterday that it had discovered a phishing-as-a-service operation called BulletProofLink, specializing in selling phishing kits, email templates, hosting, and automated email blasting services at a relatively low cost.
+The operation uses a very high volume of unique and newly created subdomains—more than 300,000.

 In CISO Advisor

-VoIP.ms phone services disrupted by DDoS extortion attack
+VoIP.ms telephone services disrupted by DDoS extortion attack

-Hackers are targeting voice over Internet provider VoIP.ms with a DDoS attack and extorting the company to stop the attack that is severely disrupting the company's operations.
-VoIP.ms is an Internet telephony services company that offers affordable voice over IP services to businesses around the world.
+Hackers are targeting the internet voice provider VoIP.ms with a DDoS attack and extorting the company to stop the attack, which is severely disrupting its operations.
+VoIP.ms is an internet telephony service provider that offers affordable voice over IP services to businesses worldwide.

 By Lawrence Abrams in Bleeping Computer

 Nearly half of all companies have internal databases with known vulnerabilities.
-According to an Impreva report, on average a vulnerable database has 26 public failures, more than half of which are critical or high severity.
-In Brazil, this rate is almost 20%, with an average of 14 failures per database.
+According to a report by Impreva, on average a vulnerable database has 26 public flaws, with more than half being critical or of high severity.
+In Brazil, this rate is almost 20%, with an average of 14 flaws per database.

 By Renato Rodrigues in Kaspersky Daily

-Does DNS firewall reduce the risk of ransomware attack?
+Does a DNS firewall reduce the risk of ransomware attacks?

-After all, does a DNS firewall reduce the risk of ransomware attacks?
-This is one of the frequently asked questions when it comes to internet security management.
-Since ransomware attacks have become increasingly frequent.
+So, does a DNS firewall reduce the risk of ransomware attacks?
+This is one of the frequently asked questions when it comes to internet security management, especially since ransomware attacks have become increasingly common.

-First half of 2021 closes with simultaneous cyberattacks on more than 50 Brazilian telecommunications companies
+The first half of 2021 ended with simultaneous cyberattacks on more than 50 Brazilian telecommunications companies.

-More than 50 Brazilian telecommunications companies suffered simultaneous DDoS attacks during the first half of 2021, which represents a growth of 16.17% compared to the first half of 2020.
+More than 50 Brazilian telecommunications companies suffered simultaneous DDoS attacks during the first half of 2021, representing a 16.17% increase compared to the first half of 2020.

 By Guilherme Petry in The Hack